Skip to main content

 helm upgrade --install juicefs-csi-driver juicefs/juicefs-csi-driver -n kube-system -f ./values-mycluster.yaml

 After installation, you must wait until all components are up and running, and then carry on with the labeling.
-If namespace is labeled before controller is up, all pods within the namespace will stuck on creating, waiting for the webhook injection check.
+If namespace is labeled before controller is up, all Pods within the namespace will stuck on creating, waiting for the webhook injection check.

 Label all namespaces that need to use JuiceFS CSI Driver: